HDBAPro/cgmsim/README.md

 Modeling the absorption of Carbs from the gut
 =============================================

-There are many complicated and more or less precise published models of carb absorption, but for the purpose of this simulation, a simple bilinear model like the one found in the book "Think Like a Pancreas" by Gary Scheiner, and used in Percetus' Glycodyn simulator will do for now. https://github.com/Perceptus/GlucoDyn/blob/master/basic_math.pdf
+There are many complicated and more or less precise published models of carb absorption, but for the purpose of this simulation, a simple bilinear model like the one found in the book "Think Like a Pancreas" by Gary Scheiner, and used in Percetus' Glycodyn simulator will do for now. https://github.com/Perceptus/GlucoDyn/blob/master/basic_math.pdf .
+For the time being, only the latest meal is taken into account, with an absorption tmie of 180min.
+No cumulative effects and only one absorption curve.

 Modeling the Endogenous Glucose Production (EGP) by the liver